 This is the only option for cleaning plastics outside of warmed water.
 Zeus’s is an alkaline based solution so it’s able to be used on all materials without any degradation.
 It contains absolutely no flammable or alcohol based cleaning products.
 If your piece is made of quite a bit of plastic then this is the cleaner for you, if it isn’t then I would stick with alcohol and acetone based products for a more thorough clean.

 Randy’s is acetone based and can be used to clean ceramic, glass and metal.
 You can use it the same way that you would use alcohol, either wipe away or soak the pieces in it.
 Once again don’t use plastic in this regard.
 Be sure to thoroughly shake the bottle before pouring any out, it needs to be shaken quite a bit to be fully mixed together.

 There are different vapes for flower, concentrates and oils and each calls for a slightly different cleaning regimen.

-Herb Chambers: Dry herbs are generally heated with a stovetop style coil and ceramic chamber, if this is the case use Grime Stix or a Q-Tip dipped in cleaner to get the insides of the chamber.
+Dry herbs are sometimes heated with a stovetop style coil and ceramic chamber, if this is the case use Grime Stix or a Q-Tip dipped in cleaner to get the insides of the chamber.
 Do not apply any cleaner to the stovetop heating coil directly.
 When cleaning, try to flip it upside down and clean it out.